T

 $50–$100

-High-end shopping, spa treatments, or premium concierge services.
+High-end shopping, spa treatments, and premium beverages.

 Destination-specific money tips